dev-eloper-365/Education_Initiative_Task_Dev/README.md

 ## Introduction

+The Smart Home System is a Java-based application that simulates a smart home system, allowing us to control various smart devices such as lights, thermostats, and door locks via a central hub.
+Users can set schedules, automate tasks, view device status & reports, and manage triggers.

 This project serves as a comprehensive demonstration of several software design patterns implemented in Java.
 It aims to provide a clear and concise understanding of how these design patterns can be applied to real-world scenarios, showcasing their benefits and practical usage.

 ## Design Patterns Implemented